-Since our inception in 2005, MMAF has awarded nearly $13 million in grants to nearly 20,000 recipients.
+Since our inception in 2005, MMAF has awarded over $13 million in grants to nearly 20,000 recipients.

 Minnesotans’ Military Appreciation Fund (MMAF) is a statewide non-profit and non-partisan fundraising initiative that shows our troops how much we appreciate and respect their efforts by providing cash grants to all Minnesota service members who have served in combat zones since September 2001, and to the families of fallen service members.

 “I want you all to know that I say thank you from the bottom of my heart!”

 “I’m thankful for organizations like this that help all our military members.”

 “I want to thank all who donate, to make these grants possible for all soldiers.”